Mindfulness & Grief Coach Certification Program

 A Message from Heather

-I developed the Mindfulness & Grief System after leading grief groups and returning years later to speak with participants about what had truly stayed with them.
+I developed the Mindfulness & Grief System after leading groups and returning years later to speak with participants about what had truly stayed with them.

 I wanted to understand what supported people beyond the initial shock of loss, what helped them continue living alongside grief, and what made them feel less alone over time.